iotempire/iotempower/README.rst

 - Rename the included node_template to a name for the node you want to configure (i.e. onboard_blinker)

 - Adapt and configure system.conf and node.conf.
-If you installed ulnoiot on an orange pi or raspberry pi, you might want to also configure etc/ulnoiot.conf and run ``accesspoint`` and ``mqtt_broker``
+Especialy make sure to add the correct board in node.conf.
+If you use a Wemos D1 Mini (this is the default), no change is necessary here.

-- now change into your node directory, connect an esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize``.
+- Now change into your node directory, connect an esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize``.
 This flashes and pre-configures the device.